Use space to open navigation items

 • for extended trading application fees-see Liquor Fee Schedule

-Applications for an extended trading authorisation to trade beyond 2am require a Category B Community Impact Statement.
+Applications for an extended trading authorisation to trade beyond 2am require a Statement of Risks and Potential Effects (SoRPE).

-The table below outlines the standard trading hours and maximum extended trading hours for a small bar licence.
+The table below outlines the standard and extended trading hours for a small bar licence.

 Day